mmbman/Katagiri/1983-01-19-Blue-Cliff-Record-Case-39-Talk-2.md

 #### 0:00

-... [the answer] seems not to be related.
+**Katagiri Roshi**: ... [the answer] seems not to be related.
 Because [the monk asks], “What is the truth?”
 And then immediately the answer is just a flower.
 This is a very typical type of Zen question and answer; it’s always like this.
 It’s very difficult to understand.

 But the important point is that it seems there is no relation between question and answer.
 That is a really great point which we have to take into account.
 Nothing to pin down, no relation between them, so there is nothing there – but within the nothingness there is a great “clue” for figuring out the crucial point: what is the truth?
 So let me say a little bit.